Petrol station licensing

 Why must my petrol station be licensed?

 The South Australian Government has determined that petrol stations are to be added to the list of activities of environmental significance (Schedule 1 Part A) requiring an authorisation in the form of a licence.
 All petrol stations licensed under the Petroleum Products Regulation Act 1995 must also be licensed by the EPA from 1 January 2020.
-This includes facilities with underground and/or aboveground storage tanks.

 How do I lodge an application to have my petrol station licensed?